Meeks shoots, and rebounds, and saves the day for Tar Heels - News 12 Now

 Kennedy Meeks saved the game.
 No surprise there, either.

-Meeks, the only Tar Heel who could shoot straight Saturday night, grabbed the game-saving offensive rebound in a 77-76 victory over Oregon after ice-cold Carolina missed its fourth straight free throw down the stretch.
+Meeks, the only Tar Heel who could shoot straight Saturday night, muscled away the game-saving offensive rebound in a 77-76 victory over Oregon after ice-cold Carolina missed its fourth straight free throw down the stretch.

-All part of a career night for the North Carolina senior, who was on the bench last year when Villanova devastatingly ended the Tar Heels’ chance at a title with a 3-pointer at the buzzer.
+All part of a career night for the North Carolina senior, who was on the bench in last year’s championship game when Villanova devastatingly ended the Tar Heels’ chance at a title with a 3-pointer at the buzzer.

 In this one, Meeks was front and center.
 He finished 11 for 13 to match his career high with 25 points.
-And he had 14 rebounds, eight of which came on the offensive glass and none that was more important than the last one.
+And he had 14 rebounds, eight of which came on the offensive glass and none of which was more important than the last.
 It secured a Monday-night date with Gonzaga in the title game, where the Tar Heels (32-7) will go for the program’s sixth title.

 “If it wasn’t for Kennedy Meeks, we wouldn’t have been in the basketball game,” Carolina coach Roy Williams said.